-On Friday, I threw a guy out of the New Tots Playground in Central Park.
+On Friday, I threw a guy out of the New Tots Playground in Central Park for trying to take a photograph.

 My daughter and I got to the playground around 3:30 in the afternoon.
 It was a fairly ordinary day.
 It was sunny.
 It was pleasant.
 It was a little warm for October.
 Everything seemed to be as right as rain (even though it wasn’t raining).
 The playground was populated as playgrounds tend to be, with children and parents and wealthier parents with full-time (possibly even live-in) nannies in tow.
 And there was one other person.